jriecken/shorty/README.md

     $ brew install mongodb

 Otherwise, go to the [MongoDB Website](http://www.mongodb.org/downloads) and follow the instructions for installing it.
-This has been tested with the latest version of MongoDB at this time (2.4.9)
+This has been tested with the latest version of Mongo at this time (2.4.9)

 ### Configuration